How do you begin your niche research for new blogs? What do you use as the determining factors of whether to tackle a niche or not?

 I’m not saying don’t do any competitor analysis at all.
 What I wanted to get across to you was that you should base your niche selection based on a bigger picture, and show you a different way of approaching your research.

-Instead, change your mindset of the type of niche site you’re going to build out.
+Instead, change your mindset of the type of blog you’re going to build out.
 Don’t think quick rankings for easy keywords.
 Those will come automatically once you build authority with your site.

 Approach it with the mindset that you’re going to become a major player in the niche.
 Millions of visitors to a website can be a real business.
 It’s enough traffic to replace most people’s full-time income.

-But you can’t get there creating new niche sites targeting a few 500 searches per month long-tail keywords.
+But you can’t get there creating new blogs targeting a few 500 searches per month long-tail keywords.
 It’s worth taking the time to enter into more competitive niches even if it takes more time and effort to make it to the top.

 Consider these things the next time you decide to enter a niche or not.
-Don’t let competition stray you away from building out a highly profitable niche site.
+Don’t let competition stray you away from building out a highly profitable blog.